 Who should study this programme?

-- Deepen expertise in Strategic Management
+- Deepen your expertise in Strategy Formulation and Implementation

-- Opportunity to select your own specialism
+- Select your own specialism

 - Develop relevant analytical, communication and group work skills for today’s business environment.

 - Be part of a large postgraduate community at DIT College of Business

 Colm undertook the MSc in Strategic Management (part-time) on the recommendation of his employer who is a former graduate of the programme.
 Colm graduated from the programme with a 1st class honours degree.
 He undertook his undergraduate studies in NUI Galway and graduated with an honours degree (2.1) in Financial Mathematics and Economics.

 Colm is currently Principle, Department of Jobs, Enterprise and Innovation.